tingwai-to/greendeal/README.md

     > `testinvoke <contract_hash> claim ['mypromocode']`

     Here a seller can claim funds from promo `mypromocode` if the `min_count` and `expiration` is met.
-Promo can only be claimed if wallet's public key used to invoke matches the public key used in `create`.
+Funds can only be claimed if wallet's public key used to invoke matches the public key used in `create`.

 * Parameters (in order):